-- Be clear about your swimming abilities - Stay in areas designated by program leaders - Heed all warning signs/flags - Do not swim in unfamiliar bodies of water or at isolated beaches - Never swim alone - Never swim while under the influence of alcohol or drugs - Never dive head-first - Check local information for details of tides, currents, and pollution - · Rip currents and undertows can be very common at many beaches - Do not swim where there are no lifeguards present, whenever possible. - Check for possible hazards from jellyfish, sea urchins, coral, sea snakes, sharks, and venomous fish.
+- Be clear about your swimming abilities - Stay in areas designated by program leaders - Heed all warning signs/flags - Do not swim in unfamiliar bodies of water or at isolated beaches - Never swim alone - Never swim while under the influence of alcohol or drugs - Never dive head-first - Check local information for details of tides, currents, and pollution - Rip currents and undertows can be very common at many beaches - Do not swim where there are no lifeguards present, whenever possible. - Check for possible hazards from jellyfish, sea urchins, coral, sea snakes, sharks, and venomous fish.
 Saltwater crocodiles live in coastal estuaries in many countries. - Human sewage and animal feces make some beaches no-go areas for swimming or even wading - If you find yourself unable to reach shore, wave your arms and yell for assistance

-How to Avoid and Survive Rip Currentsii: Rip currents are strong and narrow currents of water which move away from the shore.
-They are dangerous even for strong swimmers.
+How to Avoid and Survive Rip Currentsii: Rip currents are particularly dangerous for weak or non-swimmers.
 Rip current speeds are typically 1-2 feet per second.
 However, speeds as high as 8 feet per second have been measured; this is faster than an Olympic swimmer.
 Thus, rip currents can sweep even the strongest swimmer out to sea.
 The following tips will help you swim safe.